ArcadeAntics/this.path/README.md

     script cannot be found, obviously there is a problem that needs to be addressed, so the script should not continue.

-Ignoring the direct comparison of this.path and whereami, whereami has some objectively incorrect coding issues and poor recommendations for how you should structure your projects.
+Ignoring the direct comparison of **this.path** and **whereami**, **whereami** has some objectively incorrect coding issues and poor recommendations for how you should structure your projects:

 1. It treats R and Rscript as two separate applications to look for command line arguments.
 At least since R 2.5.0 (>= 15 years ago), Rscript directly calls R, so there should not be separate cases.
-    Additionally, it does NOT take into account the differences between the command line applications on Windows and Unix.
+    Additionally, it does NOT take into account the differences between the command line applications on Windows and Unix-alikes.

 2. It checks for uses of `knitr::knit()` after checking the entire call stack for `source()` and checking the command line arguments.
     This is incorrect, it should be checking for `knitr::knit()` at the same time as it checks for `source()`.

-3. When whereami is loaded or attached, it changes option `keep.source` to `TRUE`.
+3. When **whereami** is loaded or attached, it changes option `keep.source` to `TRUE`.
 A package should **never** be changing global options without asking / / informing the user beforehand.
     This may not harm your code, but it is still bad practice that should be avoided, especially for a CRAN package.

-4. When you call `whereami::thisfile()`, it forces knitr to be loaded as well.
+4. When you call `whereami::thisfile()`, it forces **knitr** to be loaded as well.
 Again, it is changing your environment without permission.
-    It should use something like `isNamespaceLoaded("knitr")` instead of `requireNamespace("knitr")` because, contrary to what the package claims, whereami should enhance rather than require knitr.
+It should use something like `isNamespaceLoaded("knitr")` instead of `requireNamespace("knitr")` because, contrary to what the package claims, **whereami** enhances **knitr** rather than requires it.

-5. Code aside, whereami suggests that an R script needing to know its own path should only be done if absolutely necessary, and that it should be set outside the context of the R script if possible.
-I find this answer vague and unconvincing.
+5. Code aside, **whereami** suggests that an R script needing to know its own path should only be done if absolutely necessary, and that it should be set outside the context of the R script if possible.
+I find this vague and unconvincing.
 Other scripting languages have methods of requesting a script's path without issue, so R should too.
-We shouldn't be scaring programmers into thinking that this is rule-breaking or bad practice.
+We should not be scaring programmers into thinking that this is rule-breaking or bad practice.

-## this.path vs here
+## **this.path** vs **here**

-If you're not using this.path for the function `this.path()`, you're probably using it for `this.path::here()`.
-The only equivalent (that I know of) is R package here with its function `here::here()`. this.path provides a mechanism for specifying a path relative to the executing script's directory, while here provides a mechanism for specifying a path relative to the project's directory.
+If you are not using **this.path** for the function `this.path()`, you are probably using it for `this.path::here()`.
+The only equivalent (that I know of) is R package **here** with its function `here::here()`. **this.path** provides a mechanism for specifying a path relative to the executing script's directory, while here provides a mechanism for specifying a path relative to the project's directory.

-As a long time here user, I appreciate all the functionality and convenience this package offered, but it has some faults that I could not ignore (which this.path fixes).
-I do not dislike here, I just no longer fit my use-case.
+As a long time **here** user, I appreciate all the functionality and convenience this package offered, but it has some faults that I could not ignore (which **this.path** fixes).
+I do not dislike **here**, it just no longer fits my use-cases.

+1.  `here::here()` returns the initial working directory when it cannot find the project's directory.
+If the project's directory cannot be found, there is something wrong and an error should be raised, but it doesn't, and this leads to incorrect or unexpected behaviour.

+2.  **here** does not work when the initial working directory is set outside the context of the project.
+Occasionally, I would set the working directory to a temporary directory where my R script would create a log file of the details of the script.
+This leads to **here** not being able to find the project's directory and incorrectly returning the initial working directory.

-1.  here does not work when two projects rely on each other.
+3.  **here** does not work for projects which contain sub-projects, or when two projects rely on each other.
 In my scenario, I had project A and B, both of which rarely relied on the other (so I did not want to combine them into one project), but had once instance in which they ran a script from the other project.
 However, the project root was already set to the root of project A, so when I tried to run the script in project B from a script in project A, the project root did not update and the script in project B would fail.

-2.  here does not work when a project is stored on the internet.
+4.  **here** does not work when a project is stored on the internet.
     When I say on the internet, I am not referring to a project stored on a network share, that works correctly.
-I'm talking about projects uploaded to a website.
+I am talking about projects uploaded to a website.
 The work I do requires that all source code and input be publicly available through our website, and that the code should run as expected (slow as it may be, and only code that exclusively reads files and / / or produces graphics).
-Since the project root of here cannot be a URL, I can't use it.
+Since the project root of **here** cannot be a URL, I cannot use it.

 It should be noted that if you prefer specifying files relative to the project's directory instead of the executing script's directory, you could use `this.path::this.proj()` instead.
-It behaves very similarly to `here::here()`, but can handle multiple projects in use at once, and can run projects stored on the internet.
+It behaves very similarly to `here::here()`, but can handle multiple projects in use at once.

 ## Other methods